Châteaux de Lastours: Catharism at Cabaret

-The castles at Latours were a centre of Cathar religious activity during the 13th century.
+The castles at Lastours were a centre of Cathar religious activity during the 13th century.
 The castle village sheltered numerous 'Perfects' homes and the Cathar bishops went to stay in Cabaret: Arnaud Hot, Pierre Isarn and Guiraud Abith.
 In 1229, the fortress launched the Cathar resistance in the Languedoc.
 This period was called the Guerre de Cabaret (War of Cabaret).

 The Lastours castles held out as a centre of opposition to the conquests of Simon de Montfort, who determined to wipe them out.
 In this, he was bound to fail, having to launch simultaneous attacks on three castles protected by sheer rockfaces and defended by a nobleman who, though not a Cathar, was aware of the importance of the campaign de Montfort was waging against his suzerain, the viscount of Carcassonne.
 De Montfort decided against attacking the castles and instead resorted to a cruel ploy that typifies the barbarity of this war.
 He brought prisoners from the village of Bram and had their eyes gouged out and their ears, noses and lips cut off.
 One prisoner, left with a single good eye, led them to Lastours as a warning.
 The ploy failed; the castles put up more resistance and held out until the supposedly impregnable fortress at Termes fell in November 1210.
 The lord of Cabaret then surrendered.